turingschool/try-turing/_posts/2000-01-04-dom-events.markdown

 <div class="try-it">
 <h2>Try It: Toggling a CSS Class</h2>

 <p>Go back to your personal page.
 Use JavaScript to toggle the class of a heading when it is clicked.
-The new class should change at least one property of the element (for example: color, font-family, etc.)</p>
+The new class should change the color of the heading.
+Use the example above to get started!</p>

-<p>We can also listen for things other than clicks.
-Take a moment to try these out.
+<p>If you're feeling up for a challenge, try changing more than one property.
+For example: font-family, background-color, font-size, etc. You can also listen for things other than clicks.
 For example, you can replace "click" with: </p>

 <ul>
   <li> dblclick </li>
   <li> mouseenter </li>
   <li> mouseleave </li>
-  <li> keydown: NOTE: for this one, you'll need to use window.addEventListener("keydown"... instead of changeButton.addEventListener("... </li>
 </ul>

 </div>